-We know how important it is to be organized when you are in the process of creating publications and sometimes the large amount of images or videos uploaded in your Flipsnack account can be overwhelming.
+We know how important it is to be organized when you are in the process of creating publications and sometimes a large number of images or videos uploaded to your Flipsnack account can be overwhelming.
 Taking this into consideration we want you to be able to organize your uploaded elements more simply and easily.

 This is why we introduce you to Folders.
 An easy and simple way to organize your uploaded images and videos.